Ryobi’s latest jigsaw, part of their HP line, majors on the majors.

 Ryobi HP Brushless Jigsaw Orbital Cutting Action

 The orbital dial on the Ryobi HP brushless jigsaw has 4 stops (0-3).
 This gives you the option to cut faster, though with a rougher finish.
-The manual has a chart with suggestions for use depending upon your application.
+The manual has a chart with suggestions for use depending on your application.
 Set to 0, the blade moves straight up and down.
 With a fine-toothed blade, it cut smoothly through 3/4-inch ply and left a nice clean finish on the top with minimal tear-out.
 Set to 3, the saw moved quickly through the same plywood but left a wave of chips and tears in its wake.

-I also tried a few plunge cuts without incident, and cut a clean line right through the middle of the board.
+I also tried a few plunge cuts without incident and cut a clean line right through the middle of the board.

 As with the previous model, the Ryobi PBLJS01 has a quick-release lever for making bevel adjustments but only has detents on the 45 (both left and right).
 Top-of-the-line models tend to have a few more.
 Cutting on the bevel worked great.
 The saw was stable and, again, working through plywood, left a nice clean finish on top and a 30-degree angle underneath.
 That said, I’m not apt to use a jigsaw for major bevel cuts because of the small, flexible blade.